-The members of the Nature Needs Half movement activates and continually energizes collaborative actions that result in 50% of the planet protected by 2030 and an end to the sixth mass extinction.
+The members of the Nature Needs Half movement activate and continually energize collaborative actions that result in 50% of the planet protected as soon as possible and an end to the sixth mass extinction.

 We recognize that we are not the only movement working on protecting half, and we celebrate this fact!